klaytn/klaytn-docs/docs/klaytn/design/klaytn-native-coin-klay.md

 KLAY is the main internal transferable cryptocurrency of Klaytn and is used to pay transaction fees when creating or executing smart contracts or when transferring KLAY.

 KLAY is a necessary element--a fuel--for operating the Klaytn distributed application platform.
 It is a form of payment made by the clients of the platform to the consensus nodes \(CNs\) executing the requested operations.
-To put it another way, KLAY is an incentive; it ensures that developers write high-quality applications \(wasteful code costs more\) and that the network remains healthy \(CNs and RNs are compensated for the resources they contribute\).
+To put it another way, KLAY is an incentive; it ensures that developers write high-quality applications \(wasteful code costs more\) and that the network remains healthy \(CNs are compensated for the resources they contribute\).

 ## Units of KLAY <a id="units-of-klay"></a>